o-gumenna/reddit_analysis_project/README.md

 3.  **`R-language`** Part of EDA using R-language as an effective tool for language processing.

     > **Note:** This notebook runs on an R kernel.
 It cannot be run in the same notebook environment as Python on a local setup without configuration.
 To run it in Google Colab, use `%%R` at the start of the cell.
-We strongly recommend running it separately on a dedicated R kernel.# reddit_analysis_project
+We strongly recommend running it separately on a dedicated R kernel.